 He Got Game

-63% overall with a pattern worth knowing: He Got Game opens well and fades.
+59% overall with a pattern worth knowing: He Got Game opens well and fades.
 Early-round voters favor it; the films it faces in finals tend not to.
 Spike Lee's basketball drama is personal, specific, and unapologetic in ways that make it a wild card on any ballot.
 Voters who connect with its frequency are immovable; voters who don't will reach for something safer.
-Decisions come fast at 1.5s average.
-This is a film people have opinions about before the matchup asks for one.
+Voters pick in 1.4s on average — well under the 3.5s platform norm.

 Synopsis